silkemaes/ChemPy/README.md

 ## ChemPy
 Chemical Kinetics code in Python, with option to use ODE solver compatible with PyTorch, namely [torchode](https://github.com/martenlienen/torchode) by Lienen & Gunnemann (2022).

+Originally developed in the context of circumstellar outflows of AGB stars.
+Find more info [here](https://fys.kuleuven.be/ster/pub/phd-thesis-silke-maes/phd-thesis-silke-maes).

 ### Table of content
 1. [What is ChemPy?](#what)